-In addition, due to the considerable momentum transfer $(\vec{q} = \vec{q_r} + \vec{q_z})$ in the intersecting scattering configuration, the transitions around 11.2, 13.0, 13.5, and 14.8 eV appear as minor humps which are partly obscured by the nearby transitions and the bulk plasmon.
-Moreover, the 11.2 eV hump was misinterpreted as a surface plasmon in the past [22, 23].
+In addition, because of the considerable momentum transfer ($\vec{q} = \vec{q_r} + \vec{q_z}$) in the intersecting scattering configuration, the transitions around 11.2, 13.0, 13.5, and 14.8 eV appear as minor humps which are partly obscured by the nearby transitions and the bulk plasmon.
+Moreover, the 11.2 eV hump was misinterpreted as a surface plasmon in the past [22,23].
 In the present study, we focus on the anisotropic features of w-ZnO, and for more detailed spectral feature assignments we refer the readers to Refs.
-[24, 52].
+[24,52].

-To explore the polarization selectivity of the aloof beam EELS while keeping the rod orientation fixed, we acquired two sets of data points - one in the vicinity of the rod tip and the other in the vicinity of the lateralmiddle position of the rod.
+To explore the polarization selectivity of the aloof beam EELS while keeping the rod orientation fixed, we acquired two sets of data points: one in the vicinity of the rod tip and the other in the vicinity of the lateral-middle position of the rod.
 Each set contains spectra acquired at three different impact parameters (d) of 2, 4, and 6 nm along the directions indicated by the orange and green arrows, as shown in Fig. 3(a).
 The acquired spectra near the lateral-middle and the tip of the rod are shown in Figs. 3(b) and 3(c), respectively.
-Consistent with the calculated transitions listed in Table I, the not very orientation-specific transitions around 3.4 eV and the 9.1 and 13.5 eV peaks are observed in both aloof beam data sets, and the broad peak around 16.0 eV is the surface plasmon [24].
-We note that the last nonorientation specific transition at 14.8 eV is overshadowed by the broad surface plasmon peak, making it difficult to identify.
+Consistent with the calculated transitions listed in Table I, the not very orientation-specific transitions around